 Hulleman group

-The Hulleman laboratory focuses on highly aggressive brain tumors in children, such as pediatric high-grade glioma and diffuse intrinsic pontine glioma (DIPG).
+The Hulleman laboratory focuses on highly aggressive brain tumors in children, such as pediatric high-grade glioma and diffuse midline glioma (DMG).
 Our laboratory performs translational research, with the focus on the development of novel treatment modalities, varying from the identification of novel agents and combinational therapies, to drug delivery.

 Group leader: Dr. Esther Hulleman